Blessings and Consequences

 Exodus 34:1–27, Ezekiel 18:1–32

-There are many instances in where guilt and consequences appear to be related, but at the same time aren’t.
+There are many instances in life where and consequences appear to be related, but at the same time aren’t.

 Often times, especially for “simpler” crimes, we see only the person convicted, not the victims.
 And when we see the victims, we see the victim of the crime itself and not the “invisible” victims.
 The invisible victims?
 There are many.
 Often there are far more invisible victims than visible ones.
 This is not (in any way) intended to diminish the actual victims and their pains…not at all.
 It is to widen our understanding of consequences.